Exactly What to Do in Florence (For First Timers)

 First of all, a visit to Piazzale Michelangelo should absolutely be on your visit to the other side of the river, which we already covered above.

-Second of all, we think this view is better than the view from the top of the Duomo – which is also amazing – because it includes… the Duomo.
 From Piazzale Michelangelo, which is up on the hill across the Arno from Santa Croce, you get a sweeping view out over the city of Florence that includes the Duomo, Palazzo Vecchio, and Ponte Vecchio.

 It’s spectacular, which is why it’s also insanely popular.
 At sunset, hundreds and hundreds of people flock to this viewpoint.